JordanMajd/jordanmajd.github.io/project/2017_06_10_trilogy_demo_vr_arch_vis.md

 ![{"square-framed"}](/img/project/hamiltoncreek.png)

 A client proof of concept to demonstrate how virtual reality can be used for real-time interactive architectural visualization.

-TODO
+I was responsible for the whole project, but here are some specifics:

-- Arch-Viz
+- Implementing gameplay logic in blueprints.
-- Gameplay logic
+- Importing models into UE4 from Sketchup.
-- Sketchup to UE4
+- Creating performant materials
-- Blueprints
+- Reducing draw calls by consolidating materials.